gauravmishra0/StreamJSONParser/README.md

 The `streamJSONParser` function accepts a readable stream as its input and returns an asynchronous generator that yields parsed JSON objects as they are received from the stream.

-- The `readChunks` function reads the stream in chunks, asynchronously yielding each chunk.

-- The `readLines` function processes the chunks to split them into lines of text.
-It handles cases where a single chunk might contain multiple lines.

-- The main `streamJSONParser` function trims each line of text, removes any "data: " prefix, and parses the resulting JSON.
-It then yields the parsed JSON objects.

 ## Contributing

 If you'd like to contribute to StreamJSONParser, please open an issue or submit a pull request on [GitHub](https://github.com/your/repo).